OpenSourceBrain/MiglioreEtAl14_OlfactoryBulb3D/README.md

 #### Requirements
  - The steps below have only been tested on Ubuntu Linux.
 They may work on Mac OS.
 Unlikely to work on Windows due to path issues.
  - A simple model from above is able to run
- - [NEURON compiled with Python](https://www.neuron.yale.edu/neuron/download/getstd) (e.g. the following command works `python -c 'from neuron import h, gui'`)
+ - [NEURON compiled with Python 2.7](https://www.neuron.yale.edu/neuron/download/getstd) (e.g. the following command works `python -c 'from neuron import h, gui'`)

 #### Steps
   1. Change into tests directory `cd tests`
   2. Run the following python command `python runsuite.py`
-  3. The tests listed in runsuite.py should run and a [report showing the original and converted model output](https://rawgit.com/JustasB/MiglioreEtAl14_OlfactoryBulb3D/master/tests/report.html) should open.
+  3. The tests listed in runsuite.py should run and a [report showing the original and converted model output](https://rawgit.com/OpenSourceBrain/MiglioreEtAl14_OlfactoryBulb3D/master/tests/report.html) should open.

 ### Exporting models
 NeuroML versions of network models with arbitrary numbers of Mitral and Granule cells (up to the counts in the original model) can be created via the use of the export script.